CoryBond/DalleDisplayer/README.md

 After opening `crontab -e` all you need to do is add a line like `@reboot xinit openbox-session`.
 If you also setup DalleDisplayer in the openbox autostart file then it will load at boot as well.

-#### OpenBox command line
+#### Script

-I have tried making a start script to run openbox and launch the DalleDisplayer program directly without the need of configuring a external autostrat script but have been unsuccessful.
-Openbox seems to not run the program at all and hangs.
-To run this script you can execute the command `startx ./openBoxStarter.bash` though it might not work.

-This script was made via a suggestion in https://raspberrypi.stackexchange.com/questions/98944/launch-a-gui-tkinter-program-on-boot.
+This project also includes a script that does the following:

+1. Kill openbox instances that would be running the displayer (this will also kill entire openbox sessions!)
+2. Restart openbox specificlaly opening only this python application.

+Simply run the script with `startx ./tools/openBoxStarter.bash`.

 #### Calibrating Touchscreen

 For touchscreens its possible for the input to off.... sometimes very off.
 In a headless environment there is a tool that uses xinit to recalibrate the input.
 Simply install [xinput_calibrator](xinput_calibrator) and run it with `startx`

+## Tests

+There is included a test package of pytests for various functions and classes used throughout the project.

+There exists a test UI which uses mock APIs rather then real ones for dev purposes.
+Simply run the application in this mode run the openbox script with the t flag (ex: `startx ./tools/openBoxStarter.bash -t`)